ASHLEY NICOLE AFFAIR

-At the end of your wedding reception, ask your coordinator to have the DJ make an announcement for guests to take centerpieces, floral arrangements, or a bouquet home with them.
+At the end of your wedding reception, ask your coordinator to have the DJ make an announcement that guests can take centerpieces, floral arrangements, or a bouquet home with them.
 It’s one less thing you have to clean up at the end of the night, and you know those flowers are going to a good home to be enjoyed even longer!

 in addition to gratuity

 Pressing your bouquet is simple and sentimental.
-There’s a variety of items to choose from to press in and we recommend choosing one that’s most sentimental to you!
+There’s a variety of items to choose from to press in, and we recommend choosing one that’s most sentimental to you!
 You can use a journal, a book, your guest book, your vow book, a bible, a clear picture frame, or even a shadow box.
-There are also local vendors that will professionally press your flowers into beautiful pieces of art, like Annie Fentz Smith + her pressed gardens!
+Some local vendors will professionally press your flowers into beautiful pieces of art, like Annie Fentz Smith + her pressed gardens!

 pass on a gift